TFLORES318/EventTrackerProject/README.md

 | `List<Book>`  | `GET`          | `api/books/search/{minPage}/{maxPage}` | `Retrieve list of books within number of pages range` |
 | `Book`        | `PUT`          | `api/books/{id}`   | `Updates an existing book by id` |
 | `void`       | `DELETE`        | `api/books/{id}`   | `Deletes an existing book by id` |

+- The first URI in the chart below is where a user will create a new book record to be stored into the database.
+- The second URI can retrieve a book's information by entering in it's unique id.
+- The third URI can retrieve a list of all the books currently stored in the database.
+- The fourth URI can retrieve a list of all the books that match the keyword entered in if there is a match in the title or the summary.
+- The fifth URI can retrieve a list of all the books from a given genre.
+- The sixth URI can retrieve a list of all the books within a specific page range.
+- The seventh URI can update the fields in a book record.
+- The eighth URI can delete a book record.

 ## Technologies Used
 * MySQL, MySQL Workbench